projectcalico/calico/getting-started/windows-calico/demo.md

 ## Prerequisites

 To run this demo, you will need a [{{site.prodnameWindows}} cluster]({{site.baseurl}}/getting-started/windows-calico/quickstart) with
 Windows Server 1809 (build 10.0.17763).
-More recent versions of Windows Server may be used with a change to the demo manifests.
+More recent versions of Windows Server can be used with a change to the demo manifests.

 >**Note**: Windows Server 1809 (build 10.0.17763) does not currently support [direct server return](https://techcommunity.microsoft.com/t5/networking-blog/direct-server-return-dsr-in-a-nutshell/ba-p/693710).
 This means that policy support is limited to only pod IP addresses.
 {: .alert .alert-info}